Microscope Crew

 Detailed Process to Clean a Microscope

-1. Take bellow brushes and blow away all the dust particles existing on the microscope with little pressure (making sure to protect the microscopic parts).
+- Take the below brushes and blow away all the dust particles existing on the microscope with little pressure (making sure to protect the microscopic parts).

-6. You already have the bellow brushes with you!
+- You already have the below brushes with you!
 Use them to rub out the remaining dust or dirt particles.

-9. Take professional’s help if required.
-You can also contact its manufacturer to grab knowledge about how to clean that specific microscope.
+- Take professional help if required.
+You can also contact its manufacturer to gain knowledge about how to clean that specific microscope.

 Things to Avoid